nanopb/nanopb/docs/reference.rst

 The following options can be specified using -D switch given to the C compiler:

 :__BIG_ENDIAN__: Set this if your platform stores integers and floats in big-endian format.
 Mixed-endian systems (different layout for ints and floats) are currently not supported.
+:NANOPB_INTERNALS: Set this to expose the field encoder functions that are hidden since nanopb-0.1.3.

 pb.h
 ====